DarkFlippers/unleashed-firmware/ReadMe.md

 - Star Line

 ## Please support development of the project
+The majority of this project is developed and maintained by me, @xMasterX.
+I'm unemployed because of the war, and the only income I receive is from your donations.
+Our team is small and the guys are working on this project as much as they can solely based on the enthusiasm they have for this project and the community.
+- @Svaarich - UI design and animations
+- @Amec0e - Infrared assets
+- Community moderators in Telegram, Discord, and Reddit
+- And of course our GitHub community.
+Your PRs are a very important part of this firmware and open-source development.

+The amount of work done on this project is huge and we need your support, no matter how large or small.
+Even if you just say, "Thank you Unleashed firmware developers!" somewhere.
+Doing so will help us continue our work and will help drive us to make the firmware better every time.
+Also, regarding our releases, every build has and always will be free and open-source.
+There will be no paywall releases or closed-source apps within the firmware.
+As long as I am working on this project it will never happen.
+You can support us by using links or addresses below:
 * Boosty: https://boosty.to/mmxdev
 * Ko-Fi: https://ko-fi.com/masterx
 * destream (100 EUR min): https://destream.net/live/MMX/donate